ArkEcosystemArchive/explorer/README.md

 ## License

-Ark Explorer is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+ARK Explorer is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.